apache/spark/docs/sql-ref-syntax-aux-cache-uncache-table.md

 ### Description
 `UNCACHE TABLE` removes the entries and associated data from the in-memory and/or on-disk cache for a given table or view.
-The underlying entries should already have been brought to cache by previous `CACHE TABLE` operation. `UNCACHE TABLE` do not remove the temporary view if it is created by `CACHE TABLE AS query`. `UNCACHE TABLE` on a non-existent table throws Exception if `IF EXISTS` is not specified.
+The underlying entries should already have been brought to cache by previous `CACHE TABLE` operation. `UNCACHE TABLE` does not remove the temporary view if it is created by `CACHE TABLE name AS query`. `UNCACHE TABLE` on a non-existent table throws Exception if `IF EXISTS` is not specified.

 ### Syntax